Asynchronous Fully-Decentralized SGD in the Cluster-Based Model: Related Work

+\emph{Approximate agreement} was originally defined over the reals~\cite{DolevLPSW86}. \emph{Multidimensional approximate agreement} was defined for asynchronous systems with malicious failures~\cite{MendesH13}, requiring that the outputs of nonfaulty processes' are close together and in the \emph{convex-hull} of their inputs.
+They prove that the optimal fault-tolerance for this problem is $n>f(d+2)$, for inputs in $\R^d$.
+Algorithms for multidimensional approximate agreement, assuming both crash and malicious failures, with constant contraction rate are {known}~\cite{fggerFastApproximate}.

-The lower bound of $n>f(d+2)$~\cite{MendesH13} does not apply with crash failures, and we solve asynchronous MAA assuming only $n>2f$.
-Using convexity of MAA, we prove that the learning parameters at each process converges \emph{individually}, and not just the average parameters over all processes. \emph{Byzantine optimization} was introduced in \cite{SuVaidya}.
+The lower bound of $n>f(d+2)$ can be circumvented by using \emph{averaging agreement}~\cite{CollaborativeLearningNeurIPS}, where convexity is replaced by the requirement that the Euclidean difference between the average of the nonfaulty inputs and outputs should be proportional to the initial Euclidean distance between the inputs.
+Using averaging agreement allows to prove the convergence of the \emph{average} of the outputs of nonfaulty nodes~\cite{CollaborativeLearningNeurIPS}.
+The lower bound of $n>f(d+2)$~\cite{MendesH13} does not hold with crash failures, and we solve asynchronous MDAA assuming only $n>2f$.
+Using convexity of MDAA, we prove that the learning parameters at each process converge \emph{individually}, and not just the average parameters over all processes. \emph{Byzantine optimization} was introduced in \cite{SuVaidya}.
 It was shown that \emph{$2f$-redundancy} is a necessary and sufficient condition for $f$-resilient Byzantine deterministic optimization, both exact~\cite{Redundancy-PODC20} and approximate~\cite{ApproxByzOptimization-PODC21}.
+The lower bound of $n>2f$ relies on injecting malicious values, and does not capture a partitioning of the system.